atrumin16/open-sentinel/README.md

 Distributed under the **MIT License**.
 See [`LICENSE`](LICENSE) for more information.

-Developed with ❤️ by [Alberto](https://github.com/atrumin16) and OpenSentinel Contributors.
+Developed by [Alberto](https://github.com/atrumin16) and OpenSentinel Contributors.